 For youth: Credit unions in Indiana take creative approaches to educating young Hoosiers about financial issues.
 For example, a Central Indiana elementary school has an on-site credit union, staffed by fourth graders, which is open one day each week.
 Several credit unions have student-run branches inside Indiana high schools and middle schools.
 In other communities, at the high school level, credit union staff members volunteer to teach curriculum they have developed themselves or curriculum provided by others.

 For adults: Credit unions work with their members and partner with community organizations across the state to provide financial education to thousands of Hoosiers each year.
 Free seminars are the most common and popular way for credit unions to share various pieces of financial information with members.
 Presented by a combination of credit union personnel and community experts, the sessions are part of the foundation of financial literacy education for credit union members around the state.

 Credit unions are deeply involved in their communities across Indiana.
 Indiana credit unions collectively support Riley Hospital for Children, the only hospital in the state associated with the Children’s Miracle Network (CMN).
-Indiana credit unions have been involved in Credit Unions for Kids for 20+ years and collectively contributed nearly $120,000 to the hospital last year.
+Indiana credit unions have been involved in Credit Unions for Kids for 20+ years and collectively contribute generously to the hospital each year.
 Charity organizations, school groups, food banks, literacy programs, and shelters of all kinds have also been the recipients of the generosity of Indiana’s credit unions.
 The Indiana Credit Union Foundation is the charitable arm of the Indiana Credit Union League, using contributions from individuals, credit unions and other organizations to fund projects, which benefit Hoosier credit unions including staff and volunteer training and disaster relief.